As the famous German philosopher Friedrich Nietzsche said: “Without music, life would be a mistake.”

 This technique is great for learning new words in a memorable way.
 Every song you do will give you a new list of vocabulary words!
 Look them up and see how they are used and you will be adding to the vocabulary you know.

 Not sure if FluentU is right for you?
-You can try it out for 15 days with a free trial.
+You can try it out with a free trial.

 2. Order, Order: Get in Line

 This is another fun technique that gets you hands-on with the music.
 Print our the lyrics to your favorite German song, making sure the font size is at least 14 and leaving spaces between the lines to make things easier for you.